Chromatic Ramsey numbers and two-color Tur\'{a}n densities: Introduction

-Let the \textit{$2$-color Tur\'{a}n number} $\mathrm{ex}^{(2)}(n,G)$ be the largest number of edges in an $n$-vertex graph whose edges can be colored with two colors such that there is no monochromatic copy of $G$.
-Equivalently, $\mathrm{ex}^{(2)}(n,G)$ is the largest number of edges in an $n$-vertex graph that is a union of two $G$-free graphs.
-Let

-be the \textit{$2$-color Tur\'{a}n density} of $G$.
-Note that $\pi^{(2)}(G)$ is well-defined since $\mathrm{ex}^{(2)}(n,G)/\binom{n}{2}$ is a non-increasing function.
-Similarly, let the \textit{$2$-color Tur\'{a}n spectrum} $\Pi^{(2)}$ be the set of all possible $2$-color Tur\'{a}n densities of graphs, that is,

-While the extremal function $\mathrm{ex}(n,G)$ is asymptotically expressible in terms of the chromatic number $\chi(G)$, the function $\mathrm{ex}^{(2)}(n,G)$ is asymptotically expressible in terms of the chromatic Ramsey number of $G$.
-Given a graph $G$, the \textit{chromatic Ramsey number} $R_{\chi}(G)$ is defined as the smallest integer $N$, such that there exists a graph $F$ with $\chi(F)=N$ and any $2$-coloring of the edges of $F$ results in a monochromatic copy of $G$.
-This function was introduced by Burr, Erd\H{o}s, and Lov\'{a}sz\cite{burr1976ramsey}, who also observed a relation between $R_{\chi}(G)$ and the Ramsey number of the homomorphic class of $G$ (see Section \ref{preliminaries}).
-Later on, a connection between $\pi^{(2)}(G)$ and $R_{\chi}(G)$ was established for cliques by Bialostocki, Caro, and Roditty\cite{bialo1990zero} and for general graphs by Hancock, Staden, and Treglown\cite{hancock2019ramsey}. \begin{theorem}[Hancock-Staden-Treglown\cite{hancock2019ramsey}] For any graph $G$ of chromatic number at least $2$,
+Let $G$ be a graph containing at least one edge.
+The \textit{chromatic Ramsey number} $R_{\chi}(G)$ is defined as the smallest integer $N$, such that for some graph $F$ with $\chi(F)=N$, any $2$-coloring of the edges of $F$ results in a monochromatic copy of $G$.
+This notion was introduced by Burr, Erd\H{o}s, and Lov\'{a}sz~\cite{burr1976ramsey}, who further showed that if $\chi(G)=k$, then